Communication Skills for Kids – Importance and Activities to Improve

 - Parents need to model appropriate listening behaviour, so that kids may learn to listen attentively and respond aptly.

 - Parents may also demonstrate to their children the art of entering a conversation politely, and the right way to behave when somebody joins a lively conversation, which includes greeting the person with an encouraging smile and nod.

 - Listen to Your Child Patiently – Let your child have plenty of time to process what he wishes to say, and allow him to finish, to prevent the occurrence of stuttering.
 Refrain from cutting in or interrupting him while he is trying to respond.
 Avoid over-correction and being overcritical while teaching your child to speak well.
 It will only discourage him.

-- Take Turns to Listen and Talk – When communicating with your child, ensure you take turns, make proper eye contact and display appreciation for his active participation.
+- Take Turns to Listen and Talk – When communicating with your child, ensure you take turns, make proper eye contact and display appreciation for their active participation.

 Communication Activities and Games for Kids